-Wildlife Queensland is the longest-running and most respected wildlife conservation organisation in Queensland.
-For 60 years we’ve worked to protect and conserve at-risk species and habitats, advocating for better environmental policy, delivering vital on-ground conservation programs, and raising awareness of wildlife conservation issues through education and community engagement.
+Wildlife Preservation Society of Queensland (Wildlife Queensland) is the longest-running and one of the most respected wildlife conservation organisations in Queensland.
+For more than 60 years we’ve worked to protect and conserve at-risk species and habitats, advocating for better environmental policy, delivering vital on-ground conservation programs, and raising awareness of wildlife conservation issues through education and community engagement.

 How we work

 Wildlife Queensland announces winner of inaugural Wayne Lawler Nature Conservation Photography Grant

 Wildlife Queensland is delighted to announce the winner of the 2023 Wayne Lawler Nature Conservation Photography Grant.

 In a recent interview with The Community Leader Redlands, Wildlife Queensland Projects Manager, Matt Cecil, and Wildlife Queensland Bayside Branch President, Steve Homewood, provided valuable guidance on caring for our wildlife during the heat.

 National Recycling Week, established by Planet Ark in 1996, promotes sustainable living and empowers Australians to make eco-conscious choices.
 This annual event, held during the second week of November, focuses on educating individuals and encouraging the purchase of products made with recycled content to close the recycling loop.